aroceu/aroceu.github.io/wiki/vinyls.md

 - 1989 (Taylor's Version) by Taylor Swift
 - folklore by Taylor Swift
 - Red (Taylor's Version ) by Taylor Swift
+- Warriors by Eisa Davis and Lin-Manuel Miranda
+- Mayhem by Lady Gaga
+- To Pimp A Butterfly by Kendrick Lamar

 ## wishlist